d3slect/Cloud-Application-Development/slides/lab3.md

 title: Homeworks
 content_class: smaller

-- Homework submissions accepted till the end of the week (5.5.2013)
+- Homework submissions accepted till 19.5.2014

-- Some already submited (not quite all)
+#Evaluation

+- Should use at least 2 of the advanced datastore-based features
+	- Transactions, consistency, sharding, cursors, special types of queries, asynchronous operations
+- Should use at least 2 service APIs
+	- Memcache, Task Queues, Blobstore, Channels, Endpoints, BigQuery, ...
+- Send a description via email for confirmation
+- Work in groups preferred
+- Don't worry

 #Discussion

 - What problem/domain did you choose?
 - What was interesting?
 - What services did you use?

 ---